-Images: Patients A, B, C are alobar variants of holoprosencephaly with B and C due to Trisomy 13 at different gestational ages.
+Images for 4 patients are presented below.
+Patients A, B, and C are alobar variants of holoprosencephaly with Patient B and Patient C due to Trisomy 13 at different gestational ages.
 Patient D represents semi-lobar holoprosencephaly at 27 6/7 weeks.

 Above.
 Patient A. Cerebellar view 34 1/7 weeks gestation.
 Note elongated thalamus.

 Above.
 Patient A. Fetal head circumference is at 7th percentile.
 Elongated thalamus.
 No cavum septi pellucidi (CSP) seen.

 Above.
 Patient A. Note monoventricle, fused thalamus; no infant interhemispheric fissure or falx.
 Diagnosis: holoprosencephaly, alobar variant.